ConnorTheFox/ConventionCountdownBot/README.md

-# Midwest FurFest Countdown Bot
+# Convention Countdown Bot
-This is a bot that I made, it counts down the days until MFF in the form of a picture.
+This bot will count down the days every day with a picture for a convention.

 # Language
 The bot was coded in Node.js

 # Where to find my bot?
-You can find my bot at
+The bot that I am running with the code base is here,

 https://telegram.me/FurFestBot